Prag8855/aab/content/guides/legal-insurance.md

 ## Is legal insurance worth it?

-**Legal insurance is a luxury.** It's not as important as [liability insurance](/guides/haftpflichtversicherung), but it's good to have.[^21] 46% of German households have legal insurance.[^22]
+Legal insurance is not as important as [liability insurance](/guides/haftpflichtversicherung), but **it's really good to have**.[^21] 46% of German households have legal insurance.[^22] The lawyers I work with recommend all immigrants to have it.[^40]

-A consultation with a lawyer costs around 200€ per hour.
-Simple legal cases cost less than 1,000€.
-Going to court usually costs thousands of euros, but if you win, the other side pays for everything.
-If you lose, then you pay for everything.
-It can be very expensive.
-If the case is settled out of court, you still need to pay your lawyer.
+If your landlord or your employer takes advantage of you, you must decide between fighting and giving up.
+Simple legal cases cost up to a thousand euros.
+Court cases cost thousands of euros.
+If you lose, that money is gone.
+It's a big risk.

+With legal insurance, you don't care.
+The insurance pays for everything. **You can always defend yourself, because it costs you nothing.** You just call your lawyer and they take care of it.

-With legal insurance, you can also call a lawyer just to ask a few questions.[^23] They can check a contract before you sign it.
-This is useful if you have a German contract, and you don't speak German.
-The biggest benefit of legal insurance is quick access to a lawyer. **If you talk to a lawyer once or twice per year, it's already worth it.**
+You can also call a lawyer just to ask a few questions.[^23] They can check a contract before you sign it.
+This is useful if you have a German contract, but you don't speak German.
+You can solve problems before they happen. **If you talk to a lawyer once or twice per year, it's already worth it.**

 If you don't need full legal insurance, look at [cheaper options](/guides/questions-about-berlin#legal-questions) like tenant associations (*[[Mieterverein]]*) or legaltech like [Conny](/out/conny).